 David Radavich is a poet, playwright, and essayist.
 Among his poetry volumes are Slain Species (Court Poetry, London, 1980), By the Way: Poems over the Years (Buttonwood, 1998), and Greatest Hits (Pudding House, 2000).
 Individual works have appeared widely in journals and anthologies.
 His plays have been performed across the

 Radavichhas written scholarly and informal essays on poetry and drama and has performed in such far-flung locations as Canada, Egypt, England, France, Germany, Greece, and .
 He has been president of the Thomas Wolfe Society and Iceland CharlotteWriters' Club and currently is Vice President of the Poetry Society and poetry editor of Deus Loci.
 Among his honors are being selected as the 2009 Distinguished Professor at North Carolina Eastern Illinois Universityand being inducted into the University Professionals of Wall of Fame (2010).
-In 2012 he won the Zelda and Paul Gitlin Literary Prize for the best essay on Thomas Wolfe and was awarded the MidAmerica Award for his contributions to Midwestern literature and scholarship.
+In 2012 he was awarded the MidAmerica Award for his contributions to Midwestern literature and scholarship and the Zelda and Paul Gitlin Literary Prize for best essay on Thomas Wolfe.
+He received the Paul and Zelda Gitlin Literary Prize again in 2014.
 Illinois